ssroma/Task-Manager-Api/README.md

 # Task-Manager-Api
-Is a Node server with Express Api
+Is a Node API served with Express.